 Followed by brigadists

 The brigadists are the connecting link between the health authorities and the women in the rural areas.
 The tradition with health brigadists originates from the Sandinista revolutionary structure in the eighties.
-In line with this tradition, a voluntary person of trust in each municipality is trained to perform basic health assignments.
+In line with this tradition, a voluntary person of trust in each community is trained to perform basic health assignments.

 “For instance, the brigadists are supposed to count the number of pregnant women, follow them up and make sure they get to hospital or the public health centre when the birth begins,” says Kvernflaten.